 Rather than analyzing data on an intermittent, campaign-by-campaign basis, this approach—especially with automation—makes data management an ongoing, constant function even when it’s running in the background.
 Marketers that look beyond individual campaigns and “play the long game of data-immersed marketing” are more likely to maximize the value of their data, says Ross.

 CDPs and the Data Ecosystem

-Ultimately, regular data hygiene and thoughtful data management are essential for businesses to keep their competitive edge in a constantly evolving marketing landscape.
+Ultimately, regular data hygiene, thoughtful data management and marketing data enrichment are essential for businesses to keep their competitive edge in a constantly evolving marketing landscape.
 CDP-powered data management automates processes and drives insights that lead to more efficient customer targeting, more compelling messaging, and even new business models.
 “It really is a data ecosystem,” says Ross.
 And any ecosystem is best when it’s kept as pristine as possible.

 Learn how Treasure Data’s CDP can support a cohesive, automated data management program that improves and refines marketing efforts.
 Talk to a CDP expert.